 A vast majority of challenges to executor qualifications are not upheld by New York courts.
 However, we’ve seen cases where executors were disqualified, especially with wills where there is an alternate executor specified.

 Sometimes a bond is enough to calm any concerns with the executor.
 A bond essentially is insurance on any potential misconduct by the nominated Executor.
 However, some executors don’t qualify for a bond, and a small percentage of estates are so large as to preclude any sort of bond that makes financial sense.
 Those are the cases where executor qualifications can become an issue.

-The most important thing an executor can do to not get disqualified is to comply with all New York laws, to follow all of the court’s orders and to not miss any deadlines specified in the law or set by the court.
+The most important thing an executor can do to not get disqualified is to comply with all New York laws, follow all of the court’s orders and not miss any deadlines specified in the law or set by the court.

 If you are nominated as an Executor and beneficiaries are attempting to disqualify or remove you, call attorney Albert Goodwin at (212) 233-1233.